loogmaii/unit-1/project1.md

 | feedback from others                                                | non-functional, usability               | 1.enter the inputs required to receive the outputs they require                                                                                                       | The program will be user friendly and not over complicated                                                                                                                                                                                                                                                                                                                                                               |
 | end to end run through                                              | system testing                          | 1. run through the entire program trying all the functions                                                                                                            | The program will run smoothly with no issues                                                                                                                                                                                                                                                                                                                                                                             |

+Table 1 shows the test plan details the testing that was done on the program.
+Unit testing, integration testing, and system testing are the several test kinds that are used.

 ## Record of Tasks

 | Task No | Planned Action                                                | Planned Outcome                                                                                                            | Time estimate | Target completion date | Criterion |